Making sure that your dog receives proper dental care is essential to their health and well-being.

-If you're increasing your dog's Vitamin D intake through supplementation or a diet that's very high in Vitamin D (like a lot of fish or adding fish oil), then calcium intake must also be increased accordingly.
+If you're increasing your dog's Vitamin D intake through supplementation or a diet that's very high in Vitamin D (e.g., an increase of fish or adding fish oil), then calcium intake must also be increased accordingly.

-10 Feed Your Dog Fruits and Veggies
+11. Feed Your Dog Fruits and Veggies

-We have previously looked at plenty of science and research on the effects of fruits and vegetables in dogs, and clearly established that there's a reason to feed both of these natural foods to your dogs as long as they're safe.
+We have previously looked at plenty of science and research on the effects of fruits and vegetables in dogs and clearly established that there's a reason to feed both of these natural foods to your dogs as long as they're safe.

-However, you must be cautious when feeding these, because there are also risks involved, both for general health and dental problems.
+However, you must be cautious when feeding these because there are also risks involved in general health and dental problems.

-Studies show how sugars are correlated with the amount of dental caries in the teeth both in humans and dogs (Rodrigues et al. 2000).
+Studies show how sugars are correlated with the number of dental caries in the teeth, both in humans and dogs (29).
 The same applies to many other fruits and vegetables with high natural sugar content.

-Some herbs can be beneficial to dogs' teeth as well, although there's little to none research available on this.
-Herbs like cilantro and parsley can be used to help to freshen your dog’s breath, for example.
+Some herbs can be beneficial to dogs' teeth as well, although there's little to no research available on this.
+You can use herbs like cilantro and parsley to help to freshen your dog’s breath, for example.